-2017-2018 will be Rock Canyon’s third year transitioning to a 1:1 BYOD school environment.
-All students grades 9-11 are expected to bring a personally owned device for them to access throughout the school day.
+2018-2019 will be Rock Canyon’s fourth year transitioning to a 1:1 BYOD school environment.
+All students grades 9-12 are expected to bring a personally owned device for them to access throughout the school day.
 Read below to find out more information about this program, or access additional information and resources using the Support links provided.

 BYOD, or “Bring Your Own Device,” allows us to shift to a 1:1 student-to-device environment in every classroom.
 Equitable access allows teachers opportunities to create activities leveraging the power of Internet tools and resources to differentiate instruction and personalize learning for every student.
 Students develop information literacy skills and positive work habits when working with technology, such as managing distractions, practicing responsible online communication, and demonstrating digital citizenship and cybersafety, building on the skills acquired through the 1:1 program they began at Rocky Heights Middle School.